aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 ### Step 4 - Testing your Automation

 Trusted Advisor won't trigger the event until a real EC2 instance High Utilization has been detected ( This could take some time).
-Therefore to simulate this, we will simulate our automation by doing one of the following.
+In order to simulate our automation, we will do one of the following:

 <details>
 <summary> Option 1 - Test your automation by invoking a mock Lambda events